Tricktionary/kombucha-builder-tricktionary/README.md

   * Add an optional way to select a particular kombucha recipe as part of the flight.

-## Feature request 4 - Advanced Filtering (bonus round)
+## Feature request 4 - Advanced Filtering

-This is a bonus round if you have time.
 Build out your filtering object with some more advanced features.

 #### Requirements
 * Included Ingredients: return kombucha teas that contain the ingredients passed to it.
 Example: find all kombucha's that have coffee in them.